vzeizer/GenMtx/README.md

 # LICENSE

-Stoner3D_FSMA is written and maintained by Vagner Zeizer Carvalho Paes.
+GenMtx is written and maintained by Vagner Zeizer Carvalho Paes.

 ## MIT License